soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/microsoft-security-and-compliance.md

 ## Get ready for the all-new Microsoft 365 Security Center and Compliance Center

 As we're adding features to Security & Compliance capabilities for your organization, we are pleased to announce the all-new Microsoft 365 Security Center and Microsoft 365 Compliance Center.
-Reaad this article to get an overview of what's changing and when, and what to expect in the new Security Center and Compliance Center.
+The new platform is rolling out, beginning in early February 2019 and through March 2019.
+Read this article to get an overview of what's changing and when, and what to expect in the new Security Center and Compliance Center.

 ## Security Center